 SIGNATURE, ENTRY INTO FORCE AND END DATE OF THE HACA

-The HACA has to be duly signed by the Partner(s), represented by the Legal Representative mentioned in Section 15.1 of the e-Single Form.
-In case of a multi-Partner HACA, all Partners participating in the Action, co-sign the Agreement.
-By doing so, they become ‘Party’ to the Agreement.
+The HACA has to be duly signed by the counterparty(-ies), represented by the Legal Representative mentioned in Section 15.1 of the e-Single Form.

-Please note that, under no circumstances whatsoever may the Partner unilaterally make changes to the HACA received for signature.
-If the Partner spots a clause that it disagrees with or has questions on, it is to contact the DG ECHO Desk Officer as soon as possible.
+Please note that, under no circumstances may the Organisation unilaterally make changes to the HACA received for signature.
+If the Organisation identifies a clause it disagrees with or has questions about, it must contact the Desk Officer as soon as possible.

-Moreover, in the specific case of multi-Partner HACA, the Agreement needs to be signed by all Parties in the same format, either with qualified electronic signature by email or hand-signed by courier.
+Moreover, in the specific case of a multi-Partner HACA, if all Organisations participating in the Action sign the Agreement (as opposed to having the Lead Organisation sign on behalf of the others), the Agreement needs to be signed by all parties in the same format, either with a qualified electronic signature sent by email or a hand-signed copy sent by courier.

 Instructions on how to sign are provided in the cover letter accompanying the Agreement.